adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 We also work or may work with third party service providers in different countries
-(for example, cloud providers, web hosting, helpdesk software providers, payment processors).
+(for example, cloud providers, web hosting, help-desk software providers, payment processors).
 Therefore, your information may be transferred outside of the European Economic Area (EEA) and stored, or processed in other countries